-Field Description Save password Saves the password permanently, so you are authenticated into this Identity Vault each time you open Designer.
-If you use this option, the password is saved locally in Designer's file system and is not secure.
-If you do not select this option, the password is remembered only until you close Designer.
-Test connection Selecting this button allows the user to create, or, if a connection is unresponsive, to re-create a connection to the Identity Vault.
+Field Description Test Connection Selecting this button allows the user to create, or, if a connection is unresponsive, to re-create a connection to the Identity Vault.
 If a connection has not been established to the Identity Vault, the button displays Test connection .
 After a connection is established, the button displays Refresh connection .
-Deploy context The default DN container assigned to all driver sets that are associated with this Identity Vault.
+Deploy Context The default DN container assigned to all driver sets that are associated with this Identity Vault.
 If you specify a DN container on the Driver Set object, that setting takes precedence over the default setting.
 Enable Package Developer Mode Enables additional features in Designer to allow developers to create packages.
-For more information, see Section 7, "Developing Packages," on page 191.
+For more information, see Section 7, "Developing Packages," on page 185.